Marketing is the process of building understanding and communication between the supplier and the customer.

 Want to learn more about conducting proper research, selecting the most effective entry strategy and implementing it efficiently?
 Check out the FITTskills International Market Entries Strategy online course!

 Stage 3: Initial export sales

 When implementing an export plan, it’s advisable to begin modestly by testing the market.
 A graduated strategy enables the novice exporter to acquire practical experience in a market without incurring unnecessary or unmanageable risk.

 Developing markets in phases enables the exporter to monitor their progress and make any necessary changes as they progress along the path to export success.

-During this stage, the exporter should use initial shipments to become familiar with the mechanics of exporting (documentation, distribution channels, transportation and collections), to get to know the customer target group, to determine what product modifications may be necessary and to learn about regulations that might affect the business.
+During this stage, the exporter should use initial shipments to become familiar with the mechanics of exporting.
+These mechanics include documentation, distribution channels, transportation and collections as well as learning about regulations that might affect the business.
+The exporter should also get to know the customer target group, to determine what product modifications may be necessary.
 This is also the stage at which to revise the initial plan.

 Stage 4: Expansion of international sales